qemu/qemu/docs/tools/qemu-storage-daemon.rst

   ``addr.type=fd,addr.str=<fd>`` for file descriptor passing are supported.
   ``logical-block-size`` sets the logical block size in bytes (the default is 512). ``num-queues`` sets the number of virtqueues (the default is 1).

+  The ``fuse`` export type takes a mount point, which must be a regular file, on which to export the given block node.
+That file will not be changed, it will just appear to have the block node's content while the export is active (very much like mounting a filesystem on a directory does not change what the directory contains, it only shows a different content while the filesystem is mounted).
+Consequently, applications that have opened the given file before the export became active will continue to see its original content.
+If ``growable`` is set, writes after the end of the exported file will grow the block node to fit.

 .. option:: --monitor MONITORDEF